 “All together!”
 Gyrax yells.
 “Link auras!”

-Nyanti and Erany throw a couple more spells, then face the doors and begin chanting.
-Glowing runes encircle their hands, ringing their features in purple-green shine.
-Gyrax and Ren blast a few more Iguar, then face the doors and join in.
+Nyanti and Erany throw a couple more spells, then face the doors and begin chanting in tandem.
+Glowing runes circle their hands, ringing their features in purple-green shine.
+Gyrax and Ren blast a few more Iguar, then face the doors and join in the chant.

 Palpable energy fills the street—the atmospheric charge of a late-summer storm, only a thousand times stronger.
-Sizzling energy cracks and pops, setting random patches of air afire.
-After a hanging moment of whipcrack tension, their combined spell releases with a roar—they’ve shaped their intent into a gigantic ray.
+It manifests as a series of multicolored lightning bolts that set patches of air ablaze with flame.
+After a hanging moment of whipcrack tension, the combined spell releases with a roar—they’ve shaped their intent into a gigantic ray.

 It hits the cathedral with blinding force, momentarily whiting out my vision.
 A split-second later, the doors swing open with an enormous bang.
-We scrabble inside without missing a beat.
+We scrabble inside as fast as we can.

-He takes the right door, we take the left.
-For a nerve-rending moment, both doors refuse to move, but then they relent with a deep-rooted groan.
+He takes the right, we take the left.
+For a nerve-rending second, both doors refuse to move…then grudgingly relent with a deep-rooted groan.

 Gyrax orders, “Ren!
 Nyanti!
-Get in the middle!
-Keep those Iguar from coming through!”
+Stand in the middle!
+Lay them low if they try to rush through!”

-Gyrax unslings his axe in a lightning-fast draw, whirling sideways toward the knotted tie-down holding the twenty-foot deadbolt.
+Gyrax unslings his axe, whirling sideways toward the knotted tie-down holding up the twenty-foot deadbolt.
 He slices through the rope—

-—and the stone deadbolt drops into a pair of braces jutting from the door, barring it shut with deafening finality.
-Howls and wails erupt from outside.
+—causing the stone deadbolt to drop into a pair of braces jutting from the door, barring it shut with deafening finality.
+Howls and wails sound from outside.

 “How long will it hold?”
 I ask nervously.

 Nyanti nods at the deadbolt, now glowing feather white.
-“That’s a stout enchantment.
-Unless they’re friends with a Sycajister mage, I’d say we’re safe for at least a month.”
+“As stout an enchantment as any I’ve seen.
+Unless they’re friends with a SyCajister mage, we’re safe in here for at least a month.”

 Lucky grumbles, “I can’t stay in this low-shadow temple for an entire—”

 “Watch your tongue,” Nyanti warns.
-“This is the heart of Jelia.
+“This is the heart of Elerica.
 Show some respect.”

 Lucky turns his head and waves dismissively.
 Bah.

 Gyrax looks around at the beautifully sculpted, marble-coated chamber.
-“Where’s the spring?”
+“Where is the spring?”

 Ren gestures angrily at the door.
 “We’re just going to wait?
 They’re right outside!”

 “Cry off, Ren.”
 Gyrax re-slings his axe.
-“She needs to recover.”
+“She needs to recover her strength.”

 Lucky mutters, “For once, I agree with Ren.”
 But that’s the extent of his protest.

-We all take a seat on one of the wall-benches.
+We all take a seat on one of the benches.
 Gyrax crosses his arms and lets his head droop down.
-Erany curls onto her side and starts snoring.
+Erany curls on her side and starts to snore.
 Ren and Lucky lean forward, elbows on their thighs, and stare furiously at the ground.